KoJem9Ka/KoJem9Ka/README.md

 I'm from Volgograd and I'm studying at Volgograd State Technical University.

-I like low level programming and C++ 😤, and also I can make a website 🤡 for you on React JS.
+I like low level programming and C++ 😤, and also I can make a website 🤡 for you with TypeScript/TailwindCSS/SCSS on React JS.

 You can reach me on 💬[**Telegram**](https://t.me/kojem9ka)